15 Helpful Questions to Ask When Decluttering Your Home

 If decluttering was easy you wouldn’t freeze when your stuff starts screaming at you to sort through it.
 We’ve all been there - paralyzed by the mountain of decisions in front of us.
 You don’t need to make perfect decisions though - what you do need is to gain momentum.
 Sometimes it takes 2 or 3 rounds of decluttering with my clients for them to feel more and more comfortable making decisions about their things.
 By the last round they’re feeling empowered (and free!)

-Some or many of these prompts should resonate with you - find the questions that do and repeat them to yourself when you’re stuck on any particular item (or even try running through the entire list if you’re really stuck).
-And remember - you’re aiming for progress over perfection because decision fatigue is a real thing.
+A few or even just one of these prompts can help you - find the questions that do resonate and repeat them to yourself when you’re stuck on any particular item (or even try running through the entire list if you’re really stuck).
+And remember - you’re aiming for progress over perfection because decision fatigue is a real thing!

 15 DECLUTTERING QUESTIONS: